-- When using dried beans, figure between a quarter and a third of a pound per person.
-Here again, the beans should be whole and blemish-free.
+When using dried beans, figure between a quarter and a third of a pound per person, but again, don't worry about making too many.
+Dried beans should be whole and blemish-free.
 If their skins are shriveled, they're too old.
-Pick them over to remove the stray stone that may have crept into the bag, and soak them overnight in twice their volume of water before cooking them.
-You can also quick soak them by bringing them to a boil in the water, removing them from the heat, and letting them sit, covered, for about an hour.
+Pick them over to remove any stray stones.

-- When it comes to cooking your beans, the standard Italian technique is to boil them in enough water to cover them by at least an inch, while keeping a little bit more of hot water on hand in case more proves necessary.
-Boil them gently until they reach the soft-but-firm stage; the exact time will depend upon the freshness of the beans: With fresh beans, it can be as little as 20 minutes, whereas with dried beans it can be an hour or more.
+When it comes to cooking your beans, the standard Italian technique is to boil them in enough water to cover them by at least an inch, or around six cups of water per half-pound of beans.
+Simmer them gently until they reach the soft-but-firm stage; the exact time will depend upon the freshness of the beans: With fresh beans, it can be as little as 20 minutes, whereas with dried ones it can be an hour or more.

 It's good practice to salt your beans only towards the end of cooking because salt added too soon toughens them.

 Don't let them overcook lest they become mushy and fall apart.
 And remember, if you're planning something in which the cooked beans will then be cooked some more (like in minestrone or pasta e fagioli), to adjust your cooking time accordingly.

 Seasoning and Serving Beans